w3c/ColorWeb-CG/hdr_html_canvas_element.md

 * drawing images retrieved from a file whose format is not supported by the `img` or `video` elements
 * collage of images, both HDR and SDR
+* adding graphics to an HDR image
-* drawing of visual elements that are related to an HDR video presentation, with the expectation that the visual elements match the look of the HDR video presentation.
+* drawing of visual elements that are related to an HDR presentation in a `video` element, with the expectation that the former match the look of the latter.

 ## Scope